TinusgragLin/tglslice/blog-zola/content/morris-traveral.md

 ## Post-order

-In post-order case, to make the transform will still preserve the traversal order, let's think about that in the original traversal, what would happen when the `RM_LST` is being handled: first its left sub-tree is handled, and then itself get visited since it has an empty right sub-tree.
-Now `RM_LST` is completed handled, so we go back to its parent, since `RM_LST` is the right child of its parent, its parent is immediately visited and completed handled, this chain continues to the left child of the `Root`, in which moment the left sub-tree of the `Root` is completed handled, so we now turn to the right sub-tree.
+In post-order case, to make the transform still preserve the traversal order, let's think about that in the original traversal, what would happen **when** the `RM_LST` is being handled: first its left sub-tree is handled, and then itself get visited since it has an empty right sub-tree.
+Now `RM_LST` is completely handled, so we go back to its parent, since `RM_LST` is the right child of its parent, its parent is immediately visited and completely handled, this chain continues to the left child of the `Root`, in which moment the left sub-tree of the `Root` is completely handled, so we now turn to the right sub-tree.

 ```